My Webpage: www.ece.ubc.ca/~jurij

 Please always include “ELEC 343” in the subject line of all your emails to me or TAs regarding this course.

 Lectures: Tue, Thu: 17:00 – 18:30, MacLeod, Room 228

 Class Notes: The students should print their class notes and bring them to each class.

 There will be 5 Lab Experiments.
 Laboratory experiments are an integral part of this course.
-In order to pass this course, all students are required to attend (attendance will be recorded), comply with the Laboratory Rules, perform adequately, and write reports for all experiments.
+In order to pass this course, all students are required to addend (attendance will be recorded), conduct all laboratory experiments, perform adequately, and write reports for all experiments.
 Please see General Information and Laboratory Procedures and Safety Rules.

 Exams: There will be one Midterm Exam (right after reading week, on Tuesday Feb.
 28 in class)

 Missed exams cannot be made up.
 In the case of illness (with advanced notice

 and doctor’s note), the weight of Midterm Exam may be added to the

 Assignments: There will be about 6 assignments throughout the course.
 Assignments will normally be collected in class at the specified due date.
 The assignments will be collected and counted, but will not be marked.
 The solutions will be posted on the web after the due date.
 Late submission of Assignments will not be accepted after the solutions have been posted on the web.
 The assignments may be looked at in the end of the term only if the student’s grate is on the pass/fail borderline.

 Quizzes: There will be several short (10-15 min.) quizzes given in the beginning of some lectures.
 The quizzes will be collected and marked.
 Missed quizzes cannot be made up and will result in zero mark.
 In case of illness or other legitimate reason (with advanced notice and doctor’s note), the weight of missed quiz may be added to the Final Exam.